A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 The Krull-Schmidt property implies that isomorphism classes of indecomposables form a basis for the Grothendieck group.

-\begin{proof}[Proof of Main Theorem, given Lemma \ref{mainlemma}] There is a $\Ztt$-linear map of rings $\mc{TL} \to K(\mc{TLC}_2)$, which is evidently bijective because it sends the 321-avoiding basis to the 321-avoiding basis.
-Since $\mc{TLC}=\mc{TLC}_2$, we are done. \end{proof}
+\begin{proof}[Proof of Proposition \ref{prop-traceisenough}] There is a $\Ztt$-linear map of rings $\mTL \to [\mC_2]$, which is evidently bijective because it sends the 321-avoiding basis to the 321-avoiding basis.
+Since $\mC=\mC_2$, we are done. \end{proof}